TRI-DNA/punyo-bubble-kit/README.md

 ### Option 2: ROS2 RViz
 RViz also allows you to visualize the incoming data.
 It supports point clouds.

+You can enable pointcloud data by changing:
+`pointcloud.enable:=false` to `pointcloud.enable:=true`
+in the start_camera1.sh (and start_camera2.sh) script

 This should show you 2 image panels (RS depth and RGB) and a point cloud window.
 ```
 cd ros2_ws
-source /opt/ros/galactic/setup.bash
+source /opt/ros/humble/setup.bash
 source install/setup.bash

 ros2 run rviz2 rviz2 -d config/punyo.rviz
 ```

+If the punyo.rviz configuration file does not work, you can set up the pointcloud visualizer by setting the following:
+* Add a PointCloud2 element
+* Global: Fixed Frame

-You may need to reboot if:
-	an error about failing to create an opengl context
+You may need to reboot after installation if you get an error about `failing to create an opengl context`

 ## Image Processing Node